appwriters-dev/masterflutter/chapters/ch01-the-dart-basics/ls07-collections.md

 Create a quiz app that allows users to answer multiple-choice questions.
 Use a combination of Map and List to store the questions and options for each question, and allow the user to select one of the options.

-### 3. Set
+### 3. Unique Random Number

-    Understand the Types of set from the given resource and write a program by using add and addAll functions and add values and print from there.
+Create a simple random number generator.
+Use a Set to store the numbers that have been generated, and make sure that each number is unique.

 ### 4. Shopping List